sidhomj/DeepTCR/README.md

 by incorporating a sparsity regularization on the latent layer.
 When using this feature, the VAE will provide a more compact latent space even if the initial latent_dim is unnecessarily high to model the distribution of data.
 - Supervised models now have an additional option to use Multi-Sample Dropout to improve training and generalization.
+- Incorporation of LogoMaker so now when Representative Sequences are generated along with enriched motifs, seq logos are made and saved directly in the results folder under Motifs.